Pillars of Eternity II: Deadfire: Development

 The game was developed by Obsidian Entertainment, creators of the original Pillars of Eternity, and was published by Versus Evil with partial funding by Fig. In May 2016, Obsidian CEO Feargus Urquhart announced that the game had entered production.
 Like its predecessor, Obsidian chose to launch a crowdfunding campaign on Fig to raise money for the development.
 The campaign launched on January 26, 2017, with a funding goal of million with USD2.25 million open for equity.
 The funding goal was achieved in under 23 hours, and surpassed $4.4 million by the end of the campaign.

 The game was released for Windows, Linux, and macOS on May 8, 2018, and was initially set to be released at a later date for Nintendo Switch, PlayStation 4, and Xbox One.
-A downloadable content pack, Critical Role Pack was released for free alongside the game's launch, adding additional character voices and portraits from the first campaign of Critical Role.

 In January 2019, an update for the game was released that added a turn-based combat style.
 The sequel eventually launched for PlayStation 4 and Xbox One in January 2020, but the Nintendo Switch version was ultimately confirmed as cancelled by Versus Evil via their official Discord server in February 2022.
 This follows news from a year earlier when Versus Evil ceased releasing patches for the Switch version of Pillars of Eternity: Complete Edition, despite unresolved issues.
 Versus Evil cited the Switch's system limitations.

 Pillars of Eternity design director Josh Sawyer explained that if the team were to create a sequel, they would set it in a different location within the game's fictional world to ensure the setting felt new and interesting.
 Sawyer stated that one focus of Deadfire was to address criticisms raised over the abundance of filler combat encounters in the original game.
 The game's size is significantly larger than the original.

 In 2023, Sawyer felt that both Pillars of Eternity games were his most compromised works due to crowdfunding backers' demands for conservative game design instead of implementing his new ideas.
 He has also said that if he ever makes Pillars of Eternity 3, he would prefer to make the combat turn-based instead of using the real-time with pause system.
+The next game to make use of the setting was Avowed in 2025; this was instead a first-person ARPG.

+Critical Role Pack

+A downloadable content pack, Critical Role Pack was released for free alongside the game's launch, adding additional character voices and portraits from the first campaign of Critical Role.
+This included seven members of Vox Machina, plus Gilmore.
+The day after the pack was announced, it was revealed that all eight members of the Critical Role core cast would be voice acting non-player characters in the title.
+Matthew Mercer reprised his role as Edér, while the other cast members had new characters for the game.